-- The educational strategy, as it undertakes to contribute to meeting the budget figures for target number of applicants and admitted students as well as ensuring a satisfactory level among applicants by 'speaking' to the right segments via the University's marketing. - The globalisation strategy, as the Department through internal and external communication will contribute to the visibility of globalisation activities at the University and has undertaken to embed a project on the visibility of globalisation activities in future. - The research strategy, as the Department of Communication in many cases must contribute to ensuring the best preconditions for meeting the research strategy objective of moving the University upwards in the reputation spiral. - The IT strategy although in a less direct manner as elements of the IT strategy set the technical/organisational preconditions for meeting individual objectives regarding e.g. internal communication and the development of digital platforms in the communication strategy.
+- The educational strategy, as it undertakes to contribute to meeting the budget figures for target number of applicants and admitted students as well as ensuring a satisfactory level among applicants by 'speaking' to the right segments via the University's marketing. - The globalisation strategy, as the Department through internal and external communication will contribute to the visibility of globalisation activities at the University. - The research strategy, as the Department of Communication in many cases must contribute to ensuring the best preconditions for meeting the research strategy objective of moving the University upwards in the reputation spiral. - The IT strategy although in a less direct manner as elements of the IT strategy set the technical/organisational preconditions for meeting individual objectives regarding e.g. internal communication and the development of digital platforms in the communication strategy.